yiisoft/yii2/docs/guide/console.md

 ### Exit Code

-Using exit codes is the best practice of console application development.
-If a command returns `0` it means everything is OK.
-If it is a number greater than zero, we have an error and the number returned is the error code that may be interpreted to find out details about the error.
+Using exit codes is a best practice for console application development.
+Conventionally, a command returns `0` to indicate that everything is OK.
+If the command returns a number greater than zero, that's considered to be indicative of an error.
+The number returned will be the error code, potentially usable to find out details about the error.
-For example `1` could stand generally for an unknown error and all codes above are declared for specific cases such as input errors, missing files, and so forth.
+For example `1` could stand generally for an unknown error and all codes above would be reserved for specific cases: input errors, missing files, and so forth.

-To have your console command return with an exit code you simply return an integer in the controller action
+To have your console command return an exit code, simply return an integer in the controller action
 method:

 ```php